-The Kühne Foundation is convinced that logistics and logistics expertise support global economic and social development.
+The Kühne Foundation is convinced that logistics and logistics expertise as well as free trade support global economic and social development.

 The Kühne Foundation is convinced that personalised medicine provides significant innovative impetus for therapy and prevention.
 It therefore specifically funds projects that are committed to this approach.

 In particular, the Kühne Foundation funds outstanding classical music projects in collaboration with a number of European festivals, opera houses and concert halls.
-Since 2019 the Kühne Foundation belongs to the main sponsors of the Salzburg Festival, in 2020 it will be a main sponsor of the Lucerne Festival.
+Since 2019 the Kühne Foundation belongs to the main sponsors of the Salzburg Festival, since 2020 to those of the Lucerne Festival.